suncoast-devs/handbook/lessons/misc-quick-reference/vs-code-disable-auto-complete.md

 # Turn off all auto suggests in VS Code

-Some students do not like the auto complete nature of VS Code.
-I recommend waiting to see if you find these auto complete suggestions helpful.
-Later, if you want you can turn these features off.
+Some students do not like the auto-complete nature of VS Code.
+I recommend waiting to see if you find these auto-complete suggestions helpful.
+Later, if you want, you can turn these features off.

-Use the `View / Command Pallette` menu option and type in 'Open Settings (JSON)" to open your settings file.
+Use the `View / Command Palette` menu option and type in 'Open Settings (JSON)" to open your settings file.
 Just _INSIDE_ the opening `{` of the file, paste the
 following: